Heinrich Klaustermeyer: Gestapo career

+Post-war

 After Germany's surrender, Klaustermeyer was detained by British occupation forces and sent to an internment camp.
 He was released in late 1947, only to be re-arrested for being a member of the Gestapo.
 During his denazification trial, Klaustermeyer was incriminated in his boycotting of Jews in the 1930s, but not for the murders he committed in Warsaw.
 He was quickly released.
 Klaustermeyer then settled down in West Germany, getting married and getting a job as a driver.

 In February 1961, Klaustermeyer was exposed after his name was mentioned during the investigation of former Nazi official Ludwig Hahn.
 He was arrested and admitted to having been a member of the Gestapo in Warsaw from 1941 to 1944.
-During the investigation, Klaustermeyer implicated Blösche, who was now living in East Germany, in the atrocities he had committed.
-Blösche was arrested in 1967, tried for war crimes, and executed in 1969.
-Klaustermeyer himself was charged with murdering 20 Jews in the Warsaw Ghetto.
+During the investigation, Klaustermeyer implicated Blösche, now living in East Germany.
+Blösche was arrested in 1967, tried for war crimes, and executed in East Germany 1969.
+Klaustermeyer himself was put on trial as a war criminal in west Germany.

 Klaustermeyer's trial was supposed to start in 1963, but was delayed for Hahn's trial.
 While awaiting trial, he served time in a prison in Hamburg, then another in Bielefeld.
 Klaustermeyer's trial started on 23 November 1964.
 He was charged with murdering 20 Jews.
 More than 80 witnesses in Germany and abroad came to testify, and multiple newspapers reported on the trial.
-On 4 February 1965, Klaustermeyer was found guilty of murdering 9 Jews in the Warsaw Ghetto.
+On 4 February 1965, Klaustermeyer was found guilty of murdering nine Jews in the Warsaw Ghetto.
 The judge noted that the proven victims were killed entirely of his own volition and his "sheer lust for murder."
 He said that Klaustermeyer, who maintained his innocence, had hated Jews his entire life and showed no signs of remorse.
 According to Nazi-era reports, between April and December 1941 alone, more than 7000 Ghetto inmates had died from "bullet wounds" in the street, which means they were shot for no other reason other than that an SS or another German official walked past.
 Klaustermeyer was sentenced to nine life terms with hard labor and ordered to permanently forfeit his civil rights.
 Dying from advanced cancer, he was released from prison on 8 April 1976.
 Klaustermeyer died in Bielefeld 13 days later.